Rebel land mine wounds 7 soldiers in central Philippines | Politics

 The task force has drawn criticism for linking several left-wing activists and government critics to the communist insurgency, in what Duterte's opponents said was baseless “red-tagging” aimed at muzzling legitimate dissent.

+The Communist Party of the Philippines said in a statement issued when Marcos Jr. assumed the presidency that the New People's Army had foiled Duterte's goal of crushing the rebellion within his six-year term.
+It said rebel offensives would continue under Marcos Jr., citing human rights violations and plunder that occurred under his father, the late dictator Ferdinand Marcos.

-The new president is the son of the late dictator Ferdinand Marcos, whose counterinsurgency program was known for killings, torture, and disappearances of suspected rebels, left-wing activists and their supporters.
-The elder Marcos was overthrown in an army-backed 1986 "People Power" pro-democracy uprising that drove him and his family into US exile.
+The elder Marcos's counterinsurgency program was known for killings, torture and disappearances of suspected rebels, left-wing activists and their supporters.
+He was overthrown in an army-backed 1986 “People Power” pro-democracy uprising that drove him and his family into US exile.
 After Marcos died in Hawaii in 1989, his widow and children returned to the Philippines, where they achieved a stunning political comeback by whitewashing the family image on social media, critics say.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)